wlmeng11/rtl-ultrasound/README.md

 Most ultrasound systems take one of two approaches for data acquistion:

 1. **Direct sampling of the ultrasound signal:**
-This method preserves the original signal in the time domain , accomadates any transducer frequency, and offers the best flexibility for post-processing and analysis.
+This method preserves the original signal in the time domain, accomodates any transducer frequency, and offers the best flexibility for post-processing and analysis.
 Both amplitude and phase information can be extracted the signal, so it is useful for both B-mode and Doppler mode imaging.
 However, this method requires a high sample rate ADC, as well as high bandwidth and storage for the digital data.
 2. **Envelope detection with analog hardware:** Perform Amplitude Demodulation (typically with a diode-based rectifier and low pass filter) to yield an envelope signal, then acquire the envelope signal at a lower sample rate.
 This method reduces the bandwidth and storage requirements for the digital data, but there are a number of drawbacks: